wheresrhys/fetch-mock/old_docs/api.md

 ```

 Existing sandboxed `fetchMock`s can also have `.sandbox()` called on them, thus building mocks that inherit some settings from a parent mock

+#### `sandbox()`

+This returns a drop-in mock for fetch which can be passed to other mocking libraries.
+It implements the full fetch-mock api and maintains its own state independent of other instances, so tests can be run in parallel. e.g.

 #### `restore()/reset()`